-Make up Work / Tests
+Late Work / Make up Work / Tests

+Late work: you are allowed to turn in late work for homework and quizzes on vhl, however for each day late you will receive a penalty of 5% deduction.
 There will be no makeup quizzes, make up exams, or make up homework.
 However, at the end of the semester, the lowest grade of Vhl quizzes and homework will be dropped.